Psychology Schools in Georgia

 Many of Georgia’s colleges and universities offer undergraduate and graduate psychology degree programs to help prepare graduates for careers in a wide range of psychology-related fields, such as clinical psychology and forensic psychology.
 The following guide is designed to give you an overview of psychology programs offered in Georgia and to help you make an informed decision on the best program for your career goals.
 In addition to the many traditional psychology programs in Georgia, online schools offer an affordable, flexible alternative to earning a psychology degree.

-- There are 49 colleges and universities with psychology degree programs in Georgia.
+- There are 48 not-for-profit colleges and universities with psychology degree programs in Georgia.1

-- 12 schools provide a master’s or advanced degree in psychology.
+- 14 schools offer a master’s or advanced degree in psychology.1

 Continue reading the following profiles of several popular psychology programs in Georgia to give you an idea of the different psychology degree options available in the state.